Llandeilo: Sports and recreation

-Llandeilo has two main parks: Penlan Park and Parc Le Conquet.
+Llandeilo has two main parks: Penlan Park and Parc le Conquet.
 Penlan Park contains a bandstand and a woodland walk to the Dinefwr estate.
-Parc Le Conquet is home to the town’s bowls club.
+Parc le Conquet is home to the town’s bowls club.

 The town has several sports clubs.
 The local rugby union team is Llandeilo RFC, which was one of the founding clubs of the Welsh Rugby Union.
 The town is also home to Llandeilo Town AFC, an association football club currently playing in the Carmarthenshire League.
 Llandeilo Golf Club (now defunct) was founded in 1908/9.
 The club and course disappeared in the late 1960s.
+The town also has a thriving cricket club that fields a male, female and junior teams.

-The town hosted a celebrity football event that took place between 2015 and 2017 to help raise funds for Ty Hafan children's hospice.
+The town hosted a celebrity football event that took place between 2015 and 2017 to help raise funds for Tŷ Hafan children's hospice.
 Celebrities who took part in the event included EastEnders actor Matt Lapinskas, Former Blackburn & Scotland defender Colin Hendry, Big Brother runner-up Glyn Wise, former Wales rugby player Mark Taylor, and Everton & Wales legend Neville Southall.
 The event helped raise over £4,500 for the hospice.

 In 2008 Llandeilo hosted the World Sheepdog Trials.